 Friday evening, the 17th.

 It looks like ice!-If the weather forecast holds true as Put-in-Bay News goes to press, early January is going to be one heck of a good winter for ice fishing.
 Temperatures in the single digits will set the ice.
 Look for shanties to be dotting the lake cover.
-If you’re an ice fisherman, let’s hope you fill your freezers with those fresh walleye fillets
+If you’re an ice fisherman, let’s hope you fill your freezers with those fresh walleye fillets.

 Jake Market got the ball rolling last year by reviving the nearly-deceased, long-time tradition.
-With a lot of help from volunteers, businesses, and others, the dance was truly a success just like in the old days.
-There was a good mix of older islanders, young islanders, cottagers and guests dancing to a variety of music that got everyone hopping.
-A big thank you goes out to Jake and all his helpers. who worked so hard to make the dance a really enjoyable event just like the old days.
-We’ll have more coverage of the dance in next month’s Put-in-Bay News.
-“Livin’ da Life” a big hit!
+With much help from volunteers, businesses, and others, the dance was indeed a success, just like in the old days.
+There was a good mix of older islanders, young islanders, cottages, and guests dancing to various music that got everyone hopping.
+A big thank you goes out to Jake and all his helpers.
+Who worked so hard to make the dance a delightful event, just like the old days.
+We’ll have more dance coverage in next month’s Put-in-Bay News.
+“Livin’ da Life” is a big hit!

-Westside Steve will be back on the island this season entertaining for his 26th year.
+Westside Steve will be back on the island this season, entertaining for his 26th year.
 Check WestsideSteve.com for times and details!

-an income tax for its citizens rather than have a bed tax for its lodging establishments or a dockage tax to help fund local government.
+We don’t know about you, but be happy you’re not living on Kelleys Island, where the Village Council is reportedly considering an income tax for its citizens rather than having a bed tax for its lodging establishments or a dockage tax to help fund local government.
 Put-in-Bay’s Village Council has been staunchly against an income tax for its residents.
-Not only would it be unwelcome by the Village residents, business people and island employees, it would also be a nightmare to administer, and the tax would probably not bring in significant revenue.
+Not only would it be unwelcome by the Village residents, business people, and island employees, it would also be a nightmare to administer, and the tax would probably not bring in significant revenue.

-Thanks go out to Mike Diskin for his years of service as a Put-in-Bay Port Authority board member.
+Thanks to Mike Diskin for his years of service as a Put-in-Bay Port Authority board member.
 His seat was taken by Sharon Gray, the former secretary for the Port Authority.
 Her position as secretary was taken over by Rosann Keiser.

 They were the grapes frozen while still on the vine and used for ice wine.
-They mentioned there were twenty pallets of grapes, each with 35 lugs of wonderfully sweet Vidal grapes, ready to be pressed.
-They were waiting for Griffing’s big plane to get back into service so they could make about ten round-trips off the island with their precious cargo.
-Just how precious you ask?
+They mentioned twenty pallets of grapes, each with 35 lugs of wonderfully sweet Vidal grapes, ready to be pressed.
+They were waiting for Griffing’s big plane to get back into service so they could make about ten round trips off the island with their precious cargo.
+Just how special, you ask?
 Jim tells us the pressed juice goes for about $100 a gallon wholesale.
 In the meantime, the grapes were being stored inside a cold building on the island.
 As we go to print, the grapes had been scheduled to be flown off and are probably already on the mainland.

-Mother Mary Staley at St. Paul’s is in the process of changing email service for the church.
+Mother Mary Staley at St. Paul’s is in the process of changing the email service for the church.
 Please keep this in mind while trying to email her.